-Port Number Protocol Purpose Details if encryption is set in the device 5000 TCP Node Access (Direct Mode) This port must be opened per Raritan device that will be externally accessed.
+Port Number Protocol Purpose Details accessed.
 The other ports in the table must be opened only for accessing CC-SG.
+5000 TCP Node Access (Direct Mode) This port must be opened per Raritan device that will be externally accessed.
+The other ports in the table must be opened only for accessing CC-SG.
 AES-128/AES-256 encrypted if configured.
-80 and 443 for Control System nodes 80, 443, 902, and 903 for Virtual Host and Virtual Machine Nodes TCP Virtual Node Access N/A 51000 ТСР SX Target Access (Direct Mode) AES-128/AES-256 encrypted if configured.
+80 and 443 for Control System nodes 80, 443, 902, and 903 for Virtual Host and Virtual Machine Nodes ТСР Virtual Node Access N/A 51000 ТСР SX Target Access (Direct Mode) AES-128/AES-256 encrypted if configured.